-Property Settlement Lawyers Serving Clients Across The Greater Morris County Area
+Property Settlement Lawyers Serving Clients Across New Jersey

 Some 95 percent of all divorce cases settle before trial.
 A settled case means that you and your spouse were able to negotiate an agreement about all facets of your divorce, including custody, support and property division.
 A settled case also means giving up your right to a trial.
 Therefore, it is vital to ensure that your legal rights are protected throughout settlement negotiations and that any agreement reached is in your best interests.

 The Morristown property settlement attorneys at Laufer, Dalena, Jensen, Bradley & Doran, LLC, can do just that.
 We have extensive experience representing clients during property settlement negotiations and mediation.
 In fact, members of our attorney team are court-approved economic mediators and Morris County Early Settlement Program panelists.
 We know what is at stake and we will use all of the tools available to us to protect your rights.

 A property settlement agreement does not only involve division of property.
 It is the entire written agreement reached by divorcing spouses and it deals with all aspects of divorce, including child custody and parenting time, spousal support and child support, and division of marital property.
 It is the document that will determine your financial and parental future following your divorce and should not be decided without the help of an experienced Morris County divorce attorney or mediator, even when you and your spouse are amicable and open to communicating and making compromises.

 How Is A Property Settlement Agreement Decided?